dannywillems/ocaml-js-stdlib/README.md

 provide binding to javascript independently of the ocaml to javascript compiler.
 With gen_js_api, you only need to provide the interface (mli file) and gen_js_api executable outputs the implementation.

+## How to compile

+A Makefile is provided:
+* *make*: generate the ml files from the interface, and compile mli in cmi and ml in cmo.
+* *make clean*: remove ml, cmi and cmo files.
+* *make re*: clean and execute make.

 ## How to use it